-St. Luke’s School inspires students to achieve academic depth and become equity-minded citizens.
+St. Luke’s School inspires students to achieve academic depth, become equity-minded citizens, and grow into leaders.

 Whether a child enters our community in Junior Kindergarten or walks through our doors for the first time in Upper School, they graduate in Grade 8 with a strong sense of self, an understanding of their unique purpose within the world around them, and a resilience to take on the challenges ahead.

 Rooted in the community standards of dignity, compassion, respect, excellence, and honesty, students create special bonds with our professional staff who are equally committed to these enduring values and their roles as educators in a changing world.
 Teachers at St. Luke’s are lifelong learners, modeling to their students the ways in which they build expertise in their fields, stretching their own knowledge of the subject areas that they teach.
 Our integrated curriculum weaves subjects together, bringing a deeper and richer understanding to lessons in every field: as history informs art, art transforms history.
 We seek to find this intersectionality in all areas of study.
 Each voice and perspective is valued as a reflection of our Episcopal identity, and we welcome children of all religious, moral, and spiritual traditions to call St. Luke’s School home.